vimalchetu/java-sdk/README.md

      7. invokeReturnByIdRequest    <br/>
      8. invokeReturnUnlinkedRequest     <br/><br/>

-We have the following main classes with respect to responses coming from the Velocity server for a payemnt transaction request. <br/>
+We have the following main classes with respect to responses coming from the Velocity server for a payment transaction request. <br/>
      1.  com.velocity.models.response.BankcardTransactionResponsePro  <br/>
      2.  com.velocity.models.response.BankcardCaptureResponse    <br/>
      3.  com.velocity.models.response.ErrorResponse    <br/><br/>

-<h2>1.
+<h2>2.
 BankcardTransactionResponsePro</h2><br/>

 This class has the following main attributes with its name and datatype. <br/>
      1.   status - String     <br/>